 1. Coaching and mentoring

 It’s hard for a manager to lead if none of the team members feel empowered.
-A manager is given a position because of their skillset and the company expertise.
+A manager is given a position because of their skillset and the company's expertise.
 So it’s important he or she passes on the skills they have learned in the position, to their team.
-Since not everyone is a natural coach, it’s important to develop training courses that teach how to mentor.
-That way everyone on the team learns on-the-job and becomes a more valuable employee.
+Since not everyone is a natural coach, it’s important to develop training courses that teach managers how to mentor.
+That way everyone on the team learns on the job and becomes a more valuable employee.

 2. Develop soft skills